 Lives in Limbo:

-Undocumented and Coming Of Age in America
+Undocumented and Coming of Age in America

 A Book Review

-by Lauren Worley, Sociology
+by Lauren Worley, Health Promotion

 Abstract: In response to the large number of undocumented children growing up in America, Roberto G. Gonzales conducted a 12 year study in LA between 2003 and 2014 on these undocumented immigrants.
 He studied the 1.5 generation which consists of people born in Mexico who began their life in America as children.
 He then kept up with them for many years as they transitioned from childhood to adulthood.
 Gonzales emphasizes two distinct groups of undocumented youth: college-goers and early exiters and how they experience inclusion and exclusion simultaneously.
 Undocumented youth are immediately met with inclusion when they are integrated into schools at a young age, familiarized with American culture, and in some cases provided a support system of counselors and other students.
 Exclusion soon follows because without a social security number these individuals are left unable to work a regular job, obtain a driver’s license, or receive financial aid for college.
 Gonzales focuses on how regardless of being labeled an early-exiter or college-goer these undocumented youths often go on to find work similar to their parents.
 Jobs characterized as low-wage and undesirable.
 In the end, for the large majority of individuals in the study, illegality slowly becomes master status as they transition into adulthood.
 Adult lives faced with fading optimism, poverty, fear of being found out, and stigma were common among the interviewed immigrants.
 Gonzales makes no effort to argue a specific political position regarding immigration.
 Rather, he works to accurately describe the lives of undocumented young adults living in America, and humanize each participant in the study.